Security Policy

 Safe Harbor

-We consider security research conducted in accordance with this policy to be authorized.
-We will not pursue civil or criminal action against researchers who:
+3DPrintMe considers security research conducted in accordance with this policy to be authorized access to the Platform under applicable computer-fraud and computer-trespass laws, and authorizes circumvention of technological measures to the extent necessary to conduct good-faith research under applicable copyright law.
+3DPrintMe will not pursue civil or criminal action against researchers who:

 - Make a good-faith effort to avoid privacy violations, data destruction, and service interruption.